-Sycomore Asset Management may also authorise investment managers to delegate their functions or part of these to one or several delegate fund managers (the "Delegated Managers") providing it obtains prior authorisation from the Board of Directors.
+Sycomore Asset Management as Management Company manages the Company's various Sub-Funds in accordance with the Management Company Services Agreement and therefore acts as its Investment Manager.
+It can, at its own expenses delegate its functions or part of these to one or several delegate investment managers (the "Delegated Managers") provided it obtains prior authorisation from the Board of Directors.

 The Investment Manager has sole responsibility for controlling the activities of the Delegated Managers and shall report on the management to the Board of Directors.
 Accordingly, the Board of Directors bears the ultimate responsibility for the management.